Lewesyru/ssh-to-ghostrider/README.md

 # SSH to Ghostrider Setup Guide
 ###### Yi Ru, April 25, 2019

+#### Note: This repository will no longer be maintained since I've already left Clark Lab years ago.

 If you have any questions or problems, please post it to the [Issues Page](https://github.com/Lewesyru/ssh-to-ghostrider/issues).